- Faculty & Staff

 Summer Institute for Biblical Languages

-To see the schedules for all of the SIBL languages (Greek, Hebrew, Latin, Aramaic), see the main SIBL webpage.
-For those of you taking Summer Hebrew (which is recommended for incoming MDIV students), Hebrew1 will be in session beginning June 25, and Hebrew 2 will be in session from July 23 to August 10.
+To see the schedules for all of the SIBL languages (Greek, Hebrew, Aramaic), see the main SIBL webpage.
+For those of you taking Summer Hebrew (which is recommended for incoming MDIV students), Hebrew I and II will be in session from June 24 to August 16.
 The text will be Pratico and Van Pelt's Basics of Biblical Hebrew.
 You can purchase it from the on-campus bookstore or at the RTS online bookstore, MindandHeart.com.
 To get a head start, we recommend memorizing as much vocabulary in advance as you can, since vocabulary is simple and straightforward, but you might have questions about grammar.
 Registration for Summer Languages opens on April 1 and must be completed through Self Service.
-Class commences at 9:00 a.m. each day.
+Class commences at 1:00 p.m. each day.